jopohl/urh/README.md

 #### Generic way with pip
 If your distribution does not provide a package for URH you can install it using ```pip3 install urh```.
-Below you find more detailed instruction for Ubuntu/Debian.
+Below you find more detailed instructions for Ubuntu/Debian.

 ##### Ubuntu/Debian
 If you want to use native device backends, make sure you install the __-dev__ package for your desired SDRs, that is ``` libairspy-dev ```, ``` libhackrf-dev ```, ``` librtlsdr-dev  ```, ``` libuhd-dev  ```.